goldstack/goldstack/workspaces/templates/packages/email-send/README.md

 ## Getting Started

+### 1. Project Setup

+Before using this template, you need to configure the project.
+For this, please see the [Getting Started Guide](https://docs.goldstack.party/docs/goldstack/getting-started) on the Goldstack documentation.

 ### 2. Setup Infrastructure

 To stand up the infrastructure for this module, find the directory for this module in the `packages/` folder and navigate to this folder in the command line.
 Then identify the name of the deployment you have defined in the Goldstack configuration tool.
 This can be found in the `packages/[moduleName]/goldstack.json` file.
 Look for the `"deployments"` property and there for the `"name"` of the first deployment.
 The name should either be `dev` or `prod`.